 When walking the Minnow Pond Trail, please remember:

 - Use of strollers and wheelchairs is not recommended.

-- Follow the orange trail markers posted and please stay on our trail.
+- Follow the orange or blue trail markers posted and please stay on our trail.

 - All visitors must sign in at the trailhead kiosk located in the Fowler Lot.

 - At the trailhead kiosk, visitors will find field guides, a nature-themed scavenger hunt, adventure backpacks, and nature-related programs.

 - Any child under 18 must be accompanied by an adult to hike on our trail.